danielabar/meblog/src/markdown/dockerize-rails-app-for-dev-debug-and-testing.md

 RUN yarn install --check-files
 ```

 Then modify `docker-compose.yml` to define a new `dbcmd` service.
 Note that it's based on the same app image as the `web` service, which means that when `docker-compose build` is run, it won't need to run a separate build for this service because it can re-use the same image that's already been built for the `web` service.
+For this to work, the `web` service definition is modified to name the image `app`:

 ```yml
 version: "3.3"